minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Minnesota Marriage Records

 Minnesota marriage records contain formal information about civil unions (marriages) registered in the North Star State.
 Under state statutes, county entities generally retain such files and papers.
-Some of the information that may be included in a marriage record include:
+Some of the information that may be included in a marriage record includes:

-• Name of the married parties
+• Name of the bride

 • Date of the marriage